Let’s start with some introspection- Have you deep-dived into customer success as a concept and not just as a team or department?

-Setting up your customer success strategy, processes and team might seem like a daunting task, and it will take a while but strap yourself in – it’s the most important thing you can do for your company today.
+Setting up your customer success strategy, processes and team might seem like a daunting task.
+It will take a while but strap yourself in – it’s the most important thing you can do for your company today.

-As we settle into a new normal, you should also spend some energy look ahead and thinking about self-help tactics (such as resources, videos and chatbots), virtual success teams and internal collaboration tools.
+As we settle into a new normal, you should also spend some energy looking ahead and thinking about self-help tactics (such as resources, videos, and chatbots), virtual success teams, and internal collaboration tools.

-Ultimately, every decision you take – even those that streamline internal customer success processes – reflect clearly on the experience you’re offering to your most important asset- your customers.
+Ultimately, every decision you take – even those that streamline internal customer success processes – reflects clearly on the experience you’re offering to your most important asset- your customers.